nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2022-05-08-Installing-Audio-Card-on-X10DRL-i-with-Fedora-34.md

 Other failed tests lead to an unknown conflict with Graphic Card.
 A dark blank screen with flashing cursor.

-After installing the audio card.
+After installing the audio card on `PCH SLOT 1 PCI-E 2.0`.
 I have tested the `Pink Socket - Mic In` and `Green Socket - Front Out`.
 They all works flawlessly.
-Of course, it’s a must to configure audio setting, this is my audio setting.
+Of course, it’s a must to configure an audio setting on Fedora 34, this is my audio setting.

 {% include image.html url="/image/posts/2022-05-08-Installing-Audio-Card-on-X10DRL-i-with-Fedora-34/3.png" description="[3] Audio Settings " %}